gomesdigital/airplonk/README.md

 ## Contributing

-Please read [doc/CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [CONTRIBUTING](/doc/CONTRIBUTING.md) file for details on our code of conduct, and the process for submitting pull requests to us.

 ## License